Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 ### What is a Custom Op

 OneFlow abstracts all kinds of data processing into op (operator).
 Op acts on the input tensor and writes the result of the operation to the output tensor.
-OneFlow provides relatively comprehensive ops and they can be found [ops directory](https://github.com/Oneflow-Inc/oneflow/tree/master/oneflow/python/ops).
+OneFlow provides relatively comprehensive ops and they can be found in [ops directory](https://github.com/Oneflow-Inc/oneflow/tree/master/oneflow/python/ops).

 When OneFlow's existing Python operators are not sufficient to build a neural network or when Python operators do not meet performance requirements.
 You can use C++ to develop custom op in OneFlow.

-OneFlow provides a mechanism which you can create custom op and register it in OneFlow then use custom op in Python.
+OneFlow provides a mechanism with which you can create custom op and register it in OneFlow then use custom op in Python.

 The following diagram demonstrates the registration system for a custom op in OneFlow.